Clague Playhouse, Inc.

 Throughout its history, Clague Playhouse has been truly a community theater.
 We are a non-profit organization served by countless hours of volunteer help.
 The membership of the Playhouse is made up of individuals from all walks of life.
 This varied membership elects a Board of Directors, who see to the overall operations of the theater.
-As we continue our 85th season, we are reminded “Because of you, our tradition continues…”
+As we begin our 87th season, we are reminded “Because of you, our tradition continues…”

-From Our 2012-2013 Season...
+From Our 2014-2015 Season...

-directed by Ron Newell
+Director - Ron Newell